Fedora Java Spin - GSOC 2012 update 13 (Final)

 kickstart file for the Fedora JBoss Spin though, to stick to the schedule!
 I’m

-eclipse in the alpha release, I’m not sure how
+aiming to have jboss-as and eclipse in the alpha release, I’m not sure how

 much else yet though!

 Fedora JBoss Spin - GSOC 2012 update 1